Pop Music Theory

 What's music theory?

-use to talk about music.
+talk about music.
 It's about "how music works".

 Why study music theory?